Xie Fei (revolutionary)

 Xie Fei (谢飞 (謝飛, Xiè Fēi); 3 February 1913 – 14 February 2013) was a Chinese revolutionary and politician.
-She participated in the Long March and was the third wife of Liu Shaoqi.
+She participated in the Long March during the Chinese Civil War and was the third wife of Liu Shaoqi.

 Early life

 She was born Xie Qiongxiang (謝瓊香) in Wenchang, Hainan Province.
 She was a revolutionary from the age of 13, and became a member of the Chinese Communist Party in 1927.
 After exile to Hong Kong and undercover work in Singapore, she returned to China in 1932, where she worked in Fujian Province before going to Ruijin in 1934.
 In her time in Fujian, on several occasions she boiled and ate sensitive documents to keep them from Kuomintang agents, leading to lifelong stomach problems.

-Chinese civil war
+Chinese Civil War

-Xie was one of thirty women participants of the Long March, 1934–1935.
+During the Chinese Civil War, Xie was one of thirty women participants of the Long March from 1934 to 1935.
 In October 1935, she married Liu Shaoqi, who later became Chairman of the People's Republic of China, as his third wife.
 Their marriage has been described as "brief, mysterious, and apparently childless," and ended in divorce in January 1939. or in 1941.

-In 1937, Xie studied at the Central Party School of the Communist Party of China in Yan'an and then served as party functionary at various levels.
+In 1937, Xie studied at the Central Party School of the Chinese Communist Party in Yan'an and then served as party functionary at various levels.